mike-weiner/maw-resources/README.md

 ### Shortcode Modifiers

 This plugin uses a shortcode with *several* modifiers to display the posts within the Resources post type.
 Below are a list of the modifiers and their default values.

+**Note:** Not all of these modifiers need to be included in your shortcode.
+You can pick and choose which modifiers you need.
+However, do note that some modifiers override other modifiers.
+Notes have been made where applicable about this.

 - `cat` --> Filter your display to only pull Resources from a certain category(s).
 To accomplish this, enter the category ID number.
 To filter from multiple categories, separate each ID number by a comma.
    * **Default:** Pulls posts from every category.
    * **All Options:**
-      * (VARIES) - This value depends on the categories on your website.
 - `ignore_sticky_posts` --> Choose whether or not your display will include sticky posts or not.
    * **Default:** `false` - By default the dispaly _will_ include sticky posts in the display.
    * **All Options:**
       * `true` - Remove sticky posts from your display of resources.
       * `false` - Keep sticky posts in your display of resources.
+- `meta_key` --> Display posts that only have a value for a certain meta_key field.
+   * **Default:** No limitations.
+   * **All Options:**
+      * `maw-resource-publish-date` - Sort by the date of publication entered in the custom _'Publication Date of Resource'_ field on the backend of the site. **THIS IS NOT THE PUBLISH DATE OF THE POST.**
 - `posts_per_page` --> Change how many posts are displayed with the shortcode.
    * **Default:** `5` - By default the display will display the 5 latest resources.
    * **All Options**:**